comapi/comapi-sdk-js/docs/initialisation.md

 };
 ```
 The default setting is to use local storage.
-IndexedDB is more performant but may require a ployfill.
+IndexedDB is more performant but may require a poly-fill.

 # Authentication